Hats-Protocol/modules-registry/README.md

 ## Add New Module

-The registry is designed to support any module that inherits the [HatsModule contract](https://github.com/Hats-Protocol/hats-module/blob/main/src/HatsModule.sol).
+The registry is designed to support any existing module that inherits the [HatsModule contract](https://github.com/Hats-Protocol/hats-module/blob/main/src/HatsModule.sol).
-For full documentation on how to build Hats Modules, click [here](https://docs.hatsprotocol.xyz/for-developers/building-hats-modules).
+For full documentation on how to build new Hats Modules, click [here](https://docs.hatsprotocol.xyz/for-developers/building-hats-modules).

 For each module, the registry contains a JSON file with the following structure:
 ```json